![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 to Gorky, and in addition, at the age of 12, he performed as a circus

-Daily News.
-He also contributed to literary magazines, including
+Daily News, and contributed to literary magazines, including

 the Little Review.
 After World War I Hecht was sent by Chicago Daily News to

-Berlin to witness the revolutionary movements, these experiences gave
+Berlin to witness the revolutionary movements.
+The stay gave

 him material for his first novel, Erik

-Dorn (1921).
-This book was drawn from his early unpublished manuscripts, Moise and Grimaces.
+Dorn (1921), drawn from his early unpublished manuscripts, Moise and Grimaces.

-The title character, Hecht's alter ego, is a journalist, who says:
+The title character, Hecht's alter ego, is a journalist, who states:

 "There are two kinds of newspapermen – those who try to write poetry

 and those who try to drink themselves to death."
 While in Berlin, Hecht became close friends with the artist George Grosz and was a guest of honour at a famous Data demonstration: a race of six typewriters and six sewing-machines, accompanied by a swearing contest.
 At the hotel Adlon, which was the headquarters of the American press, Hecht also showed his talents as a musician: "The host, whom everyone called Benny [Hecht], sat cross-legged on top of the piano playing "Everybody Shimmies Now" on a fiddle.
 His wife accompanied him.
 There was glasses everywhere and ashtrays filled to the brim with butts; on our table were Havanas, cigarettes, two long-necked Rhine-wine bottles on ice, a quarter-full bottle of Black & White and a bottle of Cognac.
-A gigantic tin near the piano was said to contain ship's biscuits... towards four in the morning Benny started to conduct the band, and taught the pianist to play ragtime."
-(George Grosz in A Small Yes and a Big No, 1982) A daily column, 101 Afternoons in Chicago, later
+A gigantic tin near the piano was said to contain ship's biscuits. . . . towards four in the morning Benny started to conduct the band, and taught the pianist to play ragtime."
+(A Small Yes and a Big No: The Autobiography of George Grosz, translated by Arnold J. Pomerans, Feltham: Zenith Books, 1982, p.
+106) A daily column, 101 Afternoons in Chicago, later

 collected

 in a book, brought Hecht fame.
-He called Chicago "the pious, subnormal,
+In March 1923, he called Chicago in the Chicago Literary Times "the pious, subnormal,

 fatheaded Rube town with the dirtiest streets in the world, the worst

-taste, the least manners, the most murdrers on earth."
-(The
+taste, the least manners, the most murderers on earth." (quoted in The

 Damndest Radical: The Life and World of Ben Reitman, Chicago's